The Manhattan curve, ergodic theory of topological flows and rigidity: Preliminaries

 We say that a (finite) Borel measure $\m$ on $\partial \G$ is {\it doubling} relative to a quasi-metric $\rho$ if $\m\(B(\x, r)\)>0$ for all $\x \in \partial \G$ and for all $r>0$, and there exists a $C$ such that for every $r \ge 0$ and $\x \in \partial \G$,

 where $B(\x, r)$ is the ball defined by $\rho$ in $\partial \G$.

-\begin{lemma} For $d \in \Dc_\G$, if $\psi$ is a $\G$-invariant tempered potential relative to $d$, then any finite Borel measure $\m$ on $\partial \G$ satisfying \eqref{Eq:generalPS} is doubling relative to a quasi-metric $\rho$.
-Moreover any two finite Borel measures on $\partial \G$ satisfying \eqref{Eq:generalPS} with the same exponent and $(\psi, d)$ are mutually absolutely continuous and their densities are uniformly bounded from above and below.
-In particular, any measure $\m_\psi$ is ergodic with respect to the $\G$-action on $\partial \G$, i.e., all $\G$-invariant Borel set $A$ in $\partial \G$ satisfies that either $\m_\psi(A)=0$ or $\m_\psi(\partial \G \setminus A)=0$. \end{lemma} \proof First by Proposition \ref{Prop:generalPS}, any finite Borel measure $\m$ with \eqref{Eq:generalPS} satisfies \eqref{Eq:generalGibbs}, which shows that $\m(O(x, R))>0$ for all $x \in \G$ and
+\begin{lemma} For $d \in \Dc_\G$, if $\psi$ is a $\G$-invariant tempered potential relative to $d$, then every finite Borel measure $\m$ on $\partial \G$ satisfying \eqref{Eq:generalPS} is doubling relative to a quasi-metric $\rho$.
+Moreover arbitrary two finite Borel measures on $\partial \G$ satisfying \eqref{Eq:generalPS} with the same exponent and $(\psi, d)$ are mutually absolutely continuous and their densities are uniformly bounded from above and below.
+In particular, every measure $\m_\psi$ is ergodic with respect to the $\G$-action on $\partial \G$, i.e., every $\G$-invariant Borel set $A$ in $\partial \G$ satisfies that either $\m_\psi(A)=0$ or $\m_\psi(\partial \G \setminus A)=0$. \end{lemma} \proof First by Proposition \ref{Prop:generalPS}, every finite Borel measure $\m$ with \eqref{Eq:generalPS} satisfies \eqref{Eq:generalGibbs}, which shows that $\m(O(x, R))>0$ for all $x \in \G$ and

 where $R$ is a large enough fixed constant.
 Applying to this estimate for finitely many times if necessary, by Lemma \ref{Lem:shadow-ball} we find that $\m$ is doubling relative to $\rho$.